Healthy Homes Assessment Kotemaori

 What are unreasonable gaps and holes?

-There is no require to block off holes or gaps in the construction.
-For example, tiny gaps around doors and windows could be necessary to allow movement of the structure as the household warms and cools in order to let them be closed and opened rather than sticking.
-We will examine every window and door during the Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow movement of the building as the home gets warmer and cooler, to allow them to be shut and opened, rather than securing.
+We will test every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections